Franz Karl Stanzel

-Franz Karl Stanzel (born 4 August 1923) is an Austrian literary theorist, specialised in English literature.
+Franz Karl Stanzel (4 August 1923 – 17 October 2023) was an Austrian literary theorist who specialised in English literature.

 Academia

 Born in Molln, Austria, Stanzel finished his degree with Herbert Koziol in Graz.
-After his habilitation in 1955 he was professor in Göttingen.
-In 1959 he was offered a position as professor (Ordinariat) in Erlangen.
-In 1962 he succeeded Koziol in Graz.
-Today he is a professor emeritus of English literature at the Karl-Franzens-Universität Graz.
+After his habilitation in 1955, he was professor in Göttingen.
+In 1959, he was offered a position as professor (Ordinariat) in Erlangen.
+In 1962, he succeeded Koziol in Graz.
+He was a professor emeritus of English literature at the Karl-Franzens-Universität Graz.

 Scholarship

-Since the 1950s Stanzel worked on an analytical topology for the description of the narrative mode, also often called "narrative situation" or "point of view" of narrative texts.
+From the 1950s, Stanzel worked on an analytical topology for the description of the narrative mode, also often called "narrative situation" or "point of view" of narrative texts.
 Despite much criticism, his typological circle of three narrative situations is still taught in introductions to German literary studies at German universities (e. g. the introductions of the famous literary scholar Ansgar Nünning).
-Since the late 1990s, there is a stronger competition by the narrative model of the French narratologist Gérard Genette in Germany.
+From the late 1990s, there was a stronger competition by the narrative model of the French narratologist Gérard Genette in Germany.

 Stanzel's typological circle featuring "three typical narrative situations", which describes various possibilities of structuring the mediacity of narrative, is based on three elements.
 These are "mode", "person" and "perspective", which can be divided further into the oppositions "narrator/reflector", "first person/third person" and "internal perspective/external perspective".
-Thus, Stanzel distinguishes three narrative situations: The "authorial narrative situation" is characterised by the dominance of the external perspective.
-In the "First-person narrative situation", the events are related by a "narrating I" who takes part in the action in the fictional world as a character or as the "experiencing I".
+Thus, Stanzel distinguishes three narrative situations: The "authorial narrative situation" is characterized by the dominance of the external perspective.
+In the "first-person narrative situation", the events are related by a "narrating I" who takes part in the action in the fictional world as a character or as the "experiencing I".
 "The figural narrative situation" is marked by the dominance of the reflector mode, restricting to a factual representation or using internal focalisation to create the impression of immediacy.

+Death

+Stanzel died on 17 October 2023, at the age of 100.